Lodewijk van der Grinten (1832-1895)

 Louis van der Grinten introduced the copying activities in the company.

 Pieter Antoon Willem (‘Piet’) van der Grinten (1895-1977)

 The second son of Frans is Piet.
-He entered the company in 1922.
-As a confidant of his father, he soon got great responsibilities.
-He manages the Boterkleurselfabriek (Butter coloring Factory) (up to the age of seventy!) and is responsible for financial and administrative management.
+He enters the company in 1922.
+As a confidant of his father, he soon gets great responsibilities.
+He is manages the Butter Color Factory (up to the age of 70!) and is responsible for financial and administrative management.
 He is also involved in purchasing.

 Karel Jan Joseph (‘Karel’) van der Grinten (1901 – 1995)

 The fifth child of Frans van der Grinten is Karel.
 Because foreign universities are held in high regard by his father, Karel goes to study in Zurich and Geneva.

 Unlike his brothers, Karel loves to travel.
 His first big trip takes him to the Balkans in 1927.
 Later he visits the Far East, Argentina, Colombia, Egypt, Italy, Mexico and Uruguay, among others.
 He maintains business contacts everywhere and as a result, helps build a worldwide network of licensees.

 Karel and his French wife Nito Fromageot have eight children.